-To be considered for a grant you must: 1) be accepted to attend one of the ten Language Schools, and 2) have completed a Middlebury College Language School Financial Aid application, including any other requested documentation.
+To be considered for a grant you must: 1) be accepted to the Language School, and 2) have completed a Middlebury College Language School Financial Aid application, including any other requested documentation.

-US citizens, US permanent residents and Canadian citizens: Middlebury College Language School Aid Application.
+US citizens, US permanent residents and Canadian citizens: Middlebury Language School Aid Application.

 Returning Middlebury Undergraduate: UG Summer Aid Request Form.